Red Guards: Red Guard Factionalism and Infighting

+The emergence of Red Guard factionalism has been linked to the intervention and subsequent withdrawal of CCP work teams in 1966.
+Work teams disrupted existing authority structures within schools and divided students based on their responses to them, producing lasting antagonisms among their members and followers.
+After the work teams were abruptly withdrawn in July 1966, students who had cooperated with them organized into conservative factions, while others formed rival radical groups.

+By late 1967, conflicts within the Red Guards had escalated dramatically as each faction competed for influence and power.
+The violence intensified between factions as political and social consequences became more salient, and the state failed to mediate effectively.
+Conflicts expanded into large-scale clashes across cities and campuses as the Red Guards fought to retain power.

 Suppression by the PLA (1967–1968)

 By February 1967, political opinion at the center had decided on the removal of the Red Guards from the Cultural Revolution scene in the interest of stability.
 The PLA forcibly suppressed the more radical Red Guard groups in Sichuan, Anhui, Hunan, Fujian, and Hubei provinces in February and March.
 Students were ordered to return to schools; student radicalism was branded 'counterrevolutionary' and banned.
 These groups, as well as many of their supporters, were later branded May Sixteenth elements after an ultra-left Red Guard organization based in Beijing.

 May Sixteenth elements (五一六分子) were named after the so-called May Sixteenth Army Corps (五一六兵团; 1967–1968), ultra-left Red Guards in Beijing during the early years of the Cultural Revolution (1966–1976) who targeted Zhou Enlai with the backing of Jiang Qing.
 The name came from the historic May 16 Notice (五一六通知) which Mao Zedong partially wrote and edited, which triggered the revolution.
 However, Mao was concerned with its radicalism, so in late 1967 the group was outlawed on conspiracy and anarchism charges, followed by the arrest of many Cultural Revolution Group members (except Jiang Qing and other core members).
 Mao became increasingly frustrated with the Red Guards' perceived inability to cooperate, which was the ongoing cause of constant violence.
 This eventually led to chairman's decision to call on the PLA to reestablish order.
 A nationwide campaign was later launched to liquidate "May Sixteenth Elements", which created further chaos.